 …you’ll see the Dharug National Park sign:

 The gate to the Wat is locked as this is the road into Dharug National Park.
 The lock is located in a hollow at the back of the left-side gatepost.
 You may need a torch to see it clearly.
-Enter the combination and squeeze the top and bottom of the lock together to get it to pop open.
+Enter the combination and press the bottom right button on the pad to get it to pop open.
 Pass through and please lock the gate before proceeding.
 The combination is changed at times and we try to keep this number confidential so please contact the Wat before you plan to arrive to obtain the combination.

 From the gate it is a straight 15km drive on a dirt road to the Wat.
 The road can be navigated with any car.
 Drive carefully as this road, although narrow, is 2 way, and often has walkers and cyclists using it.
 Allow about 30-40 minutes for this section of your trip.